 These pillars continue to stand true today, though yoga and nature have a much bigger emphasis than their lyrical counterpart.
 Schuyler recalls the inaugural Squaw Valley event: “It was like a full-on indie music festival.”
 The reaction of attendees showed just how much Wanderlust was ahead of its time.
 Even if they weren’t self-proclaimed fans, yogis were stoked on the musical acts.
 However, on the other side of the spectrum, music fans weren’t as eager to embrace the multitude of wellness offerings.

 Schuyler explains, “[We were] opening up the aperture of what a wellness event would look like, but the music world wasn’t ready to have that aperture opened up in the same way.
 That took longer.”
 In light of this discovery, this third-limb began playing a smaller role, emphasizing experiences surrounding yoga and nature.
 Even still, it continues to be a powerful addition, deepening, heightening and adding a celebratory element to the entire experience.

 Wellness Goes Mainstream

-What may not be as widely present, however, is a dedication to quality.
-This was there from the get-go.
-(Renowned yoga instructors John Friend and Shiva Rea helped seal this fate that very first festival.)
+What may not be as widely present, however, in these worldwide gatherings is an utmost dedication to quality.
+This part of Wanderlust from the get-go.
+(Renowned yoga instructors Shiva Rea and John Friend helped establish that foundation from the very first Wanderlust festival.)

 “I’m very dedicated to people having a real high-quality, authentic, lineage-based experience in all of the classes, whether it’s yoga or meditation,” says Schuyler.
 On-site, this feeling is palpable.
 Talented lineups share from deep wells of knowledge; we leave feeling enriched and inspired.